-For this EPD, Siemens Gamesa has calculated the environmental impacts arisen from the construction of a virtual 12 WTG wind farm model, as explained in section 2.2.1, and not from a single specific wind site.
-Wind farm construction is not one of the main activities conducted by Siemens Gamesa, but the manufacturer holds reliable primary data on wind farm construction in a European context from its previous LCA experiences, which have been adapted for the simulation of this virtual European 12 WTG windfarm.
+For this EPD, Siemens Gamesa has calculated the environmental impacts arisen from the construction of a virtual 15 WTG wind farm model, as explained in section 2.2.1, and not from a single specific wind site.
+Siemens Gamesa holds reliable primary data on wind farm construction in a European context from two specific wind projects commissioned in 2019, which have been used as data sources.
+These are Ballestas windfarm (20 turbines) and El Valle windfarm (14 turbines), both located in Spain.
+These data have been adapted accordingly for the simulation of this virtual European 15 WTG wind farm